• Skip to main content

 But why exactly?

-We’ve covered this in a lot more detail in our Forklift Weight Capacity post.
+We’ve covered this in more detail in our Forklift Weight Capacity post.

 But let’s briefly explain 3 key reasons why it’s important.